osmr/imgclsmob/README.md

 # Large-scale image classification networks for embedded systems
-This repository contains several classification models on MXNet/Gluon and PyTorch and scripts for trainig/converting models.
+This repository contains several classification models on MXNet/Gluon, PyTorch, and Chainer, with scripts for trainig/converting models.
 All models are designed for using with ImageNet-1k dataset.

 ## Requirements
 All models/scripts are on Python.
 Tested on Python 2.7 and 3.6.